 What is ultra light fishing?

-Ultralight fishing is defined as fishing with extremely lightweight tackle, using lures between 1/32 and 1/4 oz, and lines between 1 and 6 lb test.
+Ultralight fishing is defined as fishing with very lightweight fishing tackle, using lures between 1/32 and 1/4 oz, and lines between 1 and 6 lb test.
 This requires using the lightest spinning rods and reels, designed to perform well with these ultra lightweight lures and lines.

 You’re going to catch a fish no matter what, but if you want your fishing trip to be really successful then it would make sense that you use an ultralight tackle.
 This allows for catching of various species on the same line and in shallow water (which is perfect when outdoors).
 The most commonly targeted species include trout, crappie, bluegill, other panfish species like yellow perch and many more!